-- Color Fill: pick a color to fill your text or shape.
+- Color Fill: Pick a color to fill your text or shape.

-- Image Fill: choose from the built-in images or browse to load your own image and have that fill your text.
+- Image Fill: Choose from the built-in images or browse to load your own image and have that fill your text.

-- Gradient Fill: set the start and end colors and click an arrow button to set the direction.
+- Gradient Fill: Set the start and end colors and click an Arrow button to set the direction.

 Tip: You can drag the slider below to set the Blur and Opacity (transparency) values.

 Add a border around the letters of your text or a shadow behind them.
-You can drag the Blur slider to blur the text shadow or border or the Opacity slider to adjust the transparency.
+You can drag the Blur slider to blur the text-shadow or border or the Opacity slider to adjust the transparency.

 Saving Customized Text Effects as Presets

-Filmora for Mac lets you save customized text effects from both the Title Inspector and the Text Editing panel.
-Once you’ve made all the adjustments you want to a text effect, click on the Save as preset button located in the lower left corner either menu.
+Filmora for Mac lets you save customized text effects from the Title Inspector and the Text Editing panel.
+Once you’ve made all the adjustments you want to a text effect, click on the “Save as Custom” button located in the lower left corner of either menu.